cinnData/DataSci-Summer/[DS-03] NumPy and Pandas.md

 4   4  e -1.3
 ```

-As the series, the data frames have the attributes `values` and `index`:
+As the series, the data frames have the attributes `.values` and `.index`:

 ```
 In [22]: df.values